Trustable Compliance Report#

 JLS-24

-The JSON library recognizes malformed JSON and returns an exception.
+The nlohmann/json library recognizes malformed JSON and returns an exception.

 0.00